Quantum Monte Carlo study of superconductivity in rhombohedral trilayer graphene under an electric field

 As shown in Fig. \ref{Vertex}(a), the distance-dependent vertex contribution is shown for $\varepsilon = 0.5$.
 It is clear that $V_{d+id}(R)$ is larger than the amplitude of other symmetries for all long-range distances between electron pairs, demonstrating that the NNN bond $d + id$ is the dominant pairing symmetry in ABC-TLG under the perpendicular electric field.
 The long-range vertex contribution as a function of $\varepsilon$ is also shown in Fig. \ref{Vertex}(b).
-One can see that $\varepsilon$ leads to the vertex contribution to fluctuate, but the leading pairing symmetry does not change for all $\varepsilon$.
-The values of $V_\alpha(r/a > 3)$ for the $d + id$ wave and $f$ wave remain positive as $\varepsilon$ varies, which means $d + id$ and $f$ pairing symmetries have effective pairing attraction with Coulomb interactions and electric fields.
+One can see that $\varepsilon$ leads the vertex contribution to fluctuate, but the leading pairing symmetry does not change for all $\varepsilon$.
+Similar to the correlations, $\bar{V}_\alpha(r/a > 3)$ is defined to demonstrate the long range part of the vertex; we sum up the vertex with $r/a > 3$, where $a$ is the lattice constant.
+The values of $\bar{V}_\alpha(r/a > 3)$ for the $d + id$ wave and $f$ wave remain positive as $\varepsilon$ varies.
+The positive effective pairing interaction indicates that there actually exists attraction for the $d + id$ and $f$ pairing symmetries.
 Moreover, the $d + id$ symmetry is almost insensitive to the electric field, while the $f$ symmetry gradually decreases under the influence of the electric field.
-The ES wave gradually increases from a negative value to zero with increasing $\varepsilon$, and $\varepsilon$ has a negligible effect on the vertex contribution for other symmetries whose corresponding values are close to zero, suggesting that it is difficult to form an effective pairing attraction for these pairing symmetries.
+The $d + id$ NN wave gradually increases from a negative value to zero with increasing $\varepsilon$ and $\varepsilon$ has a negligible effect on the vertex contribution for other symmetries whose corresponding values are close to zero, suggesting that it is difficult to form an effective pairing attraction for these pairing symmetries.

 To learn more about the NNN-$d + id$ vertex contribution, we examined the evolution of $V_{d+id}$ with various on-site Coulomb interactions and electric fields, as shown in Fig. \ref{Vertex_d}.
-We observe that the value of the vertex contribution shows a strong increase as $U$ is added in Fig. \ref{Vertex_d}(a), indicating the importance of electronic correlation in enhancing the $d + id$ superconducting order, which is consistent with a previous study\cite{PhysRevB.104.035104}.
+We observe that the value of the vertex contribution shows a strong increase as $U$ is added in Fig. \ref{Vertex_d}(a), indicating the importance of electronic correlation in enhancing the $d + id$ superconducting order, which is consistent with a previous study \cite{PhysRevB.104.035104}.
 The results shown in Fig. \ref{Vertex_d}(b) confirm that the long-range part of the vertex contribution with $d + id$ pairing symmetry is almost independent of the electric field.